-Thanks to Eindhoven’s multicultural makeup, there’s a wide variety of cuisine available across the city.
-Although eating out in the Netherlands can be expensive, expats will find plenty of tasty budget options in Eindhoven.
-The weekly markets are the best place to sample typical Dutch street food.
+Thanks to Eindhoven’s multicultural make-up, there’s a wide range of cuisine across the city.
+International fare, from Azerbaijani and Ethiopian to American and Chinese, is also available.
+Still, the weekly markets are the best place to sample Dutch street food.

 Nightlife and entertainment in Eindhoven

 With a young student population, Eindhoven offers an exciting nightlife with everything from vibrant bars, live music venues and clubs to quaint pubs and trendy cafés.
 The Markt offers fantastic nightlife, while Stratumseind, the Netherlands’ longest pub street, is arguably the best place to enjoy a night out.
 For those looking for a slightly calmer evening out, De Bergen offers cosy cafés and popular bistros.